plokhotnyuk/jsoniter-scala/README.md

 For version numbering use [Recommended Versioning Scheme](http://docs.scala-lang.org/overviews/core/binary-compatibility-for-library-authors.html#recommended-versioning-scheme) that is used in the Scala ecosystem.

-Double check binary and source compatibility (including behaviour) and release using the following command (credentials required):
+Double check binary and source compatibility (including behavior) and release using the following command (credentials required):

 ```sh
 sbt release
 ```

-Do not push changes to github until promoted artifacts for new version are not available for download on [Maven Central Repository](http://repo1.maven.org/maven2/com/github/plokhotnyuk/jsoniter-scala/macros_2.12/) to avoid binary compatibility check failures in triggered Travis CI builds.
+Do not push changes to github until promoted artifacts for the new version are not available for download on [Maven Central Repository](http://repo1.maven.org/maven2/com/github/plokhotnyuk/jsoniter-scala/macros_2.12/) to avoid binary compatibility check failures in triggered Travis CI builds.

-## Acknowledgements
+## Acknowledgments

-This library started from macros that reused [Jsoniter Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but than evolved to have own core of mechanics for parsing and serialization.
+This library started from macros that reused [Jsoniter Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but then evolved to have own core of mechanics for parsing and serialization.

 Idea to generate codecs by Scala macros and main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for needs of JSON domain.

-Other Scala macros features was peeped in [AVSystem Commons Library for Scala](https://github.com/AVSystem/scala-commons)
+Other Scala macros features were peeped in [AVSystem Commons Library for Scala](https://github.com/AVSystem/scala-commons)